Eligibility for import

 How long will it take for me to get my cat or dog’s import permit?

-If your import permit application is incomplete, the department will attempt to contact you and the processing of your application will be delayed until the department receives all required information.
+But if your application is incomplete, processing will be delayed until the department receives all required information.

 What type of microchip should my cat or dog have?

-The department requires an International Standards Organisation (ISO) compatible microchip be implanted and will accept microchips that can be read by Avid, Trovan, Destron or any other ISO compatible microchip reader.
+It must have a microchip that can be read by Avid, Trovan, Destron or an ISO compatible microchip reader.
 Most microchip numbers are 9, 10 or 15 digits long.

-Microchip numbers starting with 999 will not be accepted because they are not unique.
+Microchip numbers starting with 999 are not acceptable because they are not unique.

 What if my cat or dog has two microchips?

-Both microchip numbers must be included on the import permit application, any accompanying laboratory reports and the final import permit.
-The animal should have the microchips scanned at each visit to the veterinarian to confirm the microchip numbers and ensure they match all import documentation.
+Both microchip numbers must be included on the import permit application, laboratory reports and the final import permit.
+Both microchips should be scanned at each veterinary visit to ensure they match all import documentation.

 Do I need to use a pet transport agent when I import my cat or dog?

-No, this is not essential but the department encourages importers to use a pet transport agent as it may be simpler and more effective to use an experienced company that regularly imports animals, rather than to undertake the process yourself.
-You can find a pet transport agent by entering the terms “import dog to Australia” or “import cat to Australia” into a search engine, or visiting the Pet and Animal Transportation Association (IPATA) website.
+No, but the department encourages importers to use a pet transport agent as it may be simpler and more effective than undertaking the process yourself.
+You can find a pet transport agent/pet shipper by entering the terms “import dog to Australia” or “import cat to Australia” into a search engine, or visiting the Pet and Animal Transportation Association (IPATA) website.

 The department is impartial and cannot recommend one agent over another.